memgraph/docs/docs/how-to-guides/set-up-triggers.md

 SET object.created_at = timestamp();
 ```

-By using a predefined variable `createdObjects` you are getting all created
+A predefined variable `createdObjects` is a list of dictionaries.
+Each
-objects.
-The variable `createdObjects` is a list of maps in which each map
+dictionary contains information about the created object, which can be either a
-contains `event_type`, and an `edge` or `vertex` property.
-Both properties
+node or a relationship.
+The object's key `event_type` is set based on the
-depend on the type of object being created.
-If your query is creating multiple
+dictionary and information within it, and the value of the key `vertex` or `edge`
-nodes and relationships, they will be created as separate objects maps.
+(depending on the type of object) is set to that created object.

 In this trigger, the node or relationships property `created_at` is set to the
 current timestamp value via `SET object.created_at = timestamp();` Cypher